Tail Coverage 101: What It Is & How It Works

-First, you want to make sure you are eligible to buy tail coverage.
+First, you want to make sure that you’re eligible to buy tail coverage.
 You may not be eligible if you were canceled for not paying your premium.
 And, make sure you comply with any time limits for choosing the tail coverage and paying for it.
 If you wait too long, you may lose out on the opportunity to secure this protection.

 The cost of tail coverage is often a multiple of your current annual policy premium, depending on how long you want it to extend.
 This price is set when your current policy was issued and should be found in the policy itself, often on the Declarations page.
-For certain professions, like medical malpractice, the cost of tail coverage is waived if you retire, die, or become disabled and unable to practice medicine.
+For certain professions and industries (e.g., healthcare), the cost of tail coverage is waived if you retire, die, or become disabled and unable to practice medicine.